fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 ### 3.4 Home Page Main Section

 * The main section contains a link, in the form of a card, to commence the booking process.
 This is the key call to action on the home page.
-This link will bring the user to the page with options to log in or sign up.
+This link will bring the user to a page with options to log in or sign up.

 * The main section contains a link, in the form of a card, to information regarding surfing lessons.
 This information is located further down on the home page.
 This link is therefore a section link within the page.